Mind, matter and being

 Debunking solipsism

-However, people’s behaviour reflects a wide range of emotions and responses that are hard to fake without inner experience.
-The way we connect through language, discuss our thoughts, emotions, and inner lives, and the shared appreciation of art, literature, and music all indicate the presence of a subjective world beyond your own.
-Additionally, our shared biology is another strong indicator.
-The fact that humans have similar neural structures and brain patterns tied to conscious experiences makes it highly unlikely that consciousness is an isolated phenomenon in just one being.
+Another strong indicator is our shared biology: the fact that humans have similar neural structures and brain patterns tied to conscious experiences makes it highly unlikely that consciousness is an isolated phenomenon in just one being.
 If your brain patterns correlate with your conscious experiences, it follows that others with similar brain patterns likely have those experiences too.

 For thousands of years, humanity has been captivated by the mysteries of existence, life, death, and consciousness.
 These universal questions have shaped rich philosophies and religions, reflecting our deep curiosity and wonder about the nature of being.
 From ancient texts to modern thought, we see that people have always sought to understand the meaning of life and the mystical experience of being.
 This collective exploration further supports the idea that consciousness is not confined to a single individual, but rather a shared experience among all of us.